WhiteMetagross/UltraCaptureV3App/README.md

 ---

-## 🚀 Quick Start
+## Quick Start.

 ### For End Users (Standalone Executable)

 If you want to use the standalone executable without Python installation:

-1. Build the executable using the build scripts (see [Distribution.md - Building from Source](Distribution.md#building-from-source))
+1. Build the executable using the build scripts (see [Distribution.md: Building from Source](Distribution.md#building-from-source)).
-2. Extract the generated `UltraCaptureV3-Distribution.zip` file to your desired location
+2. Extract the generated `UltraCaptureV3-Distribution.zip` file to your desired location.
-3. Double-click `UltraCaptureV3.exe` to launch the application
+3. Double-click `UltraCaptureV3.exe` to launch the application.

 **See [Distribution.md](Distribution.md) for detailed instructions and troubleshooting.**